kingcreoo/orefall/README.md

 - Add framework.
 Upon join players are assigned a tower.
 - Add datastore.
 Player data is saved securely and reconciles with new updates automatically.
 - Add ore droppers.
 Ores are generated randomly based off of a rarity.
 Generates secure IDs for each ore to prevent exploitation.

+#### Version 0.2.0

+- Add pickaxe framework
+- Add pickaxe equip (can equip different pickaxes)
+- Add pickaxe highlight (highlights hovered ore)
+- Add pickaxe mining.
+Buggy as all hell, but hey it works and I wrote the code for it in ~5-6 hours I'll take it.
+- Add beginning of backpack framework